olliNiinivaara/Hellopikari/README.md

 In Admin, select Edit... button (the button with pen icon) for some application.
 An update form appears that lets you to:
 - Update the application (replaces all files with new ones)
 - Disable the application (it is then hidden from Index and cannot be used (but the static files remain accessible))
-- Delete exisiting data
+- Delete existing data
 - Delete the whole application

 ### *Pikari* saves data to disk
 In *Hello Pikari* application, write some text to input field and close and restart the *Pikari* server.
 Reload the page.
 Text will reappear.
 The data is saved to a [sqlite](https://www.sqlite.org/) database called *data.db* in the *Hello Pikari* directory.
 Notice how the file modification time changes as you write text to input field.
 The database content can be inspected with a tool such as [DB Browser for SQLite](https://sqlitebrowser.org/).
-When your data schema changes, just delete old *data.db*.
+When your data schema changes, check the _Delete existing data_ checkbox when updating.

 ### *Pikari* syncs data between all on-line users
 Open *Hello Pikari* in two or more browser windows and notice how the input text is kept in sync while you do modifications in any client.